 As for performance bonds (guaranteeing that one party performs as agreed), the surety must value 10% of the funds handled for every person who manages employee benefits funds.
 If your plans include non-qualifying assets, the 10% applies to the higher rate:

 Your veterinary practice needs to renew bonds as the values or employee benefits plan changes.
-An ERISA surety bond's cost depends on your veterinary niche, the bond's value, personal credit scores, and financial history.
+The cost of an ERISA surety bond depends on your veterinary niche, the bond's value, personal credit scores, and financial history; however, typically an ERISA bond is very inexpensive and may only cost a few hundred dollars and last three years.

 Vetinsure offers these bonds (ERISA, Surety) so that you can comply with regulations and protect your employees' benefit plans.
 You can reach our professionals at (800) 272-1249 for help with your veterinary business insurance and bonding needs.